 As a threat intelligence professional, it’s difficult to ignore how major developments in the real world affect the lives of cybercriminals.
 In 2020, threat actors saw instant success when executing COVID-19-themed social engineering campaigns after the onset of the pandemic.
 In 2021, we saw an unprecedented shift in the cybercriminal landscape after the Colonial Pipeline attack and the swift backlash against ransomware operators that followed.
-In the first quarter of 2022 alone, the Russia-Ukraine war has affected cybercriminals’ livelihoods, forcing many difficult financial choices and even displacing some from their cash app slotss.
+In the first quarter of 2022 alone, the Russia-Ukraine war has affected cybercriminals’ livelihoods, forcing many difficult financial choices and even displacing some from their homes.
 On top of this, a series of recent law enforcement takedowns has resulted in the closure of two dark web juggernauts – the Russian-language drugs-focused marketplace HYDRA and the popular English-language cybercriminal forum RaidForums.

 With so many significant developments shaking the foundations of the cybercriminal underground, especially for Russian-language cybercriminals, it feels like the next chapter in Russian-language cybercrime is inextricably tied to today’s headlines.
 This blog explores how current events are shaping the Russian-language cybercriminal scene and how some Russian-speaking cybercriminals are responding to a changing threat landscape.